orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - "Capturing: What is the essence of differences and similarities" ; Not just that something is equivalent, but how/why
 - Have some nice translations for these concepts: (hyper-/)'Vertex', (hyper-/)'Edge', (hyper-/)'Graph', (hyper-/)'Rule', (hyper-/)'Tactic', (hyper-/)..., (hyper-/)'Rewrite'
 - "On Structure and Interaction"
+- Implement a simple getter /setter structure in the initial/terminals? as reversible memoized

 *Thoughts going over 2022-2023 notebook (reprocessing)*